Get

 Photo Credit: Nestor Rizhniak, Shutterstock

 If you’ve already tried all the other options on our list and still can’t figure out how to get them to stop chewing on wires, it’s time to seek out professional help.
-It’s not perfectly normal behavior for your cat to chew on wires, and it’s not safe for them either.
+While we do have recurrent reports of cats indulging in this behavior, a solution needs to be placed because it’s not safe for them.

 A professional can help you narrow down the root cause of the problem and offer you some unique solutions that might help.